-All preschooler parents are required to have their preschool child potty trained before entry into the program.
+All preschooler parents are highly encouraged to have their preschool child potty trained before entry into the program.
 The exception is for those children with special needs and those that have an Individual Education Plan.
 Toddlers will discuss and sign a Potty Training Contract with the toddler teachers before any potty training begins.
-Preschoolers must be potty trained because we do not have the diaper changing facilities, furniture, or the staff to do so effectively.
+Staff and families will work together to finalize potty training for preschoolers.